AksenovAr/Notes_regarding_to_tech_interview-/Diamond_inheritance.md

 to be continue

-Here I am going to place image from Skott Mayers book How objects allocated in the memory
+Here I am going to place image from Skott Mayers book How objects are allocating in the memory